 Opposite, evergreen leaves, usually 1-2″ long.
 This particular variety has deep glossy green leaves that turn plum-purple in the winter.

 4-12" in height above the soil line

 What am I buying?

 We sell Purple-Leaf Wintercreeper as bare root plant bundles.
-These bundles are collected and bunched individual plants from stands in the native landscape.
-Plants are 4-6 inches in stem length above the soil line.
-They are procured with help from our select list of local growers.
+These bundles are collected and bunched individual plants from stands in the local landscape.
+Plants are 4-6″ in stem length above the soil line and 6-10″ in overall length including roots.
+Plants are procured with help from our select list of local growers.